 5) Giving people a view of what their involvement entails

 People like to visualize how a major company initiative is going to impact their day-to-day work life.
 If they don’t understand what their involvement is going to look like, they may be more resistant to change.
-A starter-pack can help reduce resistance by providing a picture of what to expect during all stages of the initiative and how the changes are designed to improve their jobs.
+An Agile roadmap or starter-pack can help reduce resistance by providing a picture of what to expect during all stages of the initiative and how the changes are designed to improve their jobs.

 6) Providing a true assessment of how ready the organization is for transformation

 When considering a transformation, it is important to assess the readiness of the organization.
 Discovering any potentially challenging areas early in the process helps you to address them more effectively.
 Make these as specific as you possibly can.

 A well-crafted Agile starter-pack helps the organization become aware of its responsibilities in ensuring a successful initiative so the coach/consultant isn’t expected to control the process from start to finish.
 Organizations that understand their active role and responsibilities in a transformation are far more likely to maintain the practices they’ve been taught long after the coaches/consultants have left.
 I actually wrote a blog post on my personal blog about how I bring a “starter kit” of a task list to help decide on “the definition of done” when it comes to a team’s development project.